bright/new-www/content/blog/2015-08-13-ios-simplest-star-rating-control-ever.md

 My first thoughts were wandering around star images one after another, the hell with positioning with frames or multitude of [Auto Layout constraints](http://www.informit.com/articles/article.aspx?p=2041295).
 Nah.
 The second take led me to [`EDStarRating`](https://github.com/erndev/EDStarRating), a library that does this pretty well.
 But all I needed was only to show few stars in a row, all the events handling and customizations seemed a bit overkill for the simple task I was facing.

 Then the aha! moment came.
 I can just play with [`NSAttributedString`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/), a fancy thing that adds a lot of formatting capabilities to ordinary string or even parts of it.
-And there is the awesome set of icons everyone's using anyway in [Font Awesome](https://fontawesome.com/).
+And tis the awesome set of icons everyone's using anyway in [Font Awesome](https://fontawesome.com).
 So here are the steps I ended up doing:

 ## Add Font Awesome to your project